alxp/subspeech/README.md

 You will also need a C++ compiler to compile the mp3len executable.
 Homebrew requires the Mac OS X command-line tools to be installed, so you should already have a compiler if you have successfully installed Homebrew.

-Running
+Compile
 -------

+The included C++ file must be compiled before you can run SubSpeech.
+Just run make to compile using the included Makefile, from the subspeech directory, run:

+    $ make

+Run
+---

 You execute the script by running it through Python.

     $ python subspeech.py <subtitle_file.srt>

-The program will output an mp3 file matching the same base filename as the subtitle file you gave it.
+The program will output an MP3 file matching the same base filename as the subtitle file.

 See Also
 --------